soobinrho/college-programming/Rho-Final/README.md

 `StudentEmployeeTest.java`.
 End-users can ignore all `...test.java` files becuase they are just for debugging purposes.
-Basically, they just show examples of how to use setter and getter methods.
+Basically, they just test and show examples of how to use setter and getter methods.
 For example,
 `StudentTest.java` shows how to